Partnering with Schools: Helping Parents & Caregivers Support Youth Mental Health

 Growing Up Is Hard: How to Plan Ahead

 Children face many changes and difficulties growing up, but they don’t have to do it alone.
-In this workshop, parents will learn tips to normalize and talk about mental health in their home while reducing potential feelings of shame or embarrassment.
-Parents will also learn to recognize signs that might indicate youth need support, in addition to learning how to create a preventative support plan with their child to use when difficult situations come up.
+In this workshop, parents and caregivers will learn tips to normalize and talk about mental health in their home while reducing potential feelings of shame or embarrassment.
+Parents and caregivers will also learn to recognize signs that might indicate youth need support, in addition to learning how to create a preventative support plan with their child to use when difficult situations come up.

 Tackling Life Transitions

-During a youth’s life there are many big periods of transitions, whether starting at a new school year, moves, family dynamic changes and evolving friendships.
-This session will give parents strategies to prepare for changes, support their children through transitions as they happen and instill resiliency and confidence in youth as they navigate big life changes.
+During a youth’s life there are many big periods of transitions, whether starting a new school year, moves, family dynamic changes and evolving friendships.
+This session will give parents and caregivers strategies to prepare for changes, support their children through transitions as they happen and instill resiliency and confidence in youth as they navigate big life changes.

 Navigating Resources: How to Access Mental Health Care